Simon Salzedo QC

 Simon “acts for claimants and defendants across a range of issues, and is highly commended for his high-profile accountants' negligence work.
 ‘He has good tactical awareness, is calm and unflappable, and is good at balancing the legal issues with human and commercial considerations.’”
 (Chambers & Partners 2015).

 Simon is lead author of the only full length work on accountants’ liability and negligence, published in 2016.
 He has expertise in all forms of financial professional negligence including auditing, taxation, valuation, financial advice and investment management and also in solicitors' negligence.

 His reported cases in this field include:

 Barclays Bank v Grant Thornton 2 BCLC 537 in which Simon obtained summary judgment for his client, Grant Thornton, on a £50 million claim based on the disclaimer in its audit report.

 UBS v KWL EWHC 3615 (Comm), where Simon led for KWL on its successful claim against UBS Global Asset Managers for negligence in the management of a portfolio of credit default swaps, causing loss of some $400m.
-Simon continues to be instructed in the appeal which is due to be heard in 2017.
+Simon also represented KWL in the appeal which was heard in May 2017.

 Pegasus v Ernst & Young EWHC 738 (Ch), PNLR 24, STI 1387, where a claim for tax losses was assigned together with the shares of the companies which would suffer the losses, this decision considered whether the assignee could carry on the assignor’s claim for damages even though no such loss would any longer be suffered by the assignor ("transferred loss").

 Dennard v PricewaterhouseCoopers EWHC 812 (Ch) which concerned a share valuation for vendors.
 The claim also raised issues about conflicts of interest in the context of valuation and the reasonableness of a limitation of liability.